jsianard/ralph-docker/README.md

 # Ralph Docker image configuration

-Build docker container to Ralph application
+Build a docker container for the Ralph DCIM system.

 Before running the script, you must change the configuration file.

-Rename file config.json.example to config.json and chnage it:
+Rename file config.json.example to config.json and change it:

 ```
 "REPOSITORIES_TYPES": {